Cuda-Chen/cuda-chen.github.io/_drafts/how-to-be-invisible.md

 to sell merchandise that will appeal to women.
 Choose a woman's name that seems best to go with the product.

+## Chapter 24 How to Disappear and Never be Found

+The best time to prepare an escape is before the trouble starts.
+The following are your three top priorities:

+1. Have a detailed plan.
+2. Have a valid passport.
+3. Have cash on hand.

+There are varying levels of disappearances.
+Let's start with the most common one.

+### level one escape

+- Often you must flee within twenty-four hours, and sometimes in twenty-four minutes.
+- Let's say you are a young woan who's just learned that your ex-lover is on the way to you and ready to kidnap you.
+- From this point on:
+  - Remove the battery from your cell phone or else wrap it tightly in alumimum foil.
+  - Empty your bank account and/or borrow from your friends.
+  - Do not use a credit/debit card.
+  - Make no further withdrawals from an ATM.
+- Gas up the car and flee the city and if possible the state (of course obey all traccit signs and stay within the speed limit).
+- Use only the U.S. mail to communicate with your family and friends.
+- Avoid all major hotel and motel chains.
+Instead, choose a small mom-and-pop motel where they will accept whatever name you give them as long as you pay cash.
+  - Or, better yet, stay with an old friend who is unknown to your stalker, or tent a room from a private party, using another name.
+- Use a pay phone to call someone back home who can tell you what's going on.
+- Only when the cost is clear will you return.

+### level two escape

+- This is when you need to vanish for a few years, perhaps until some certain time period has run out.
+- If you can afford to do so, get out of the country.
+  - Choose the place that won't make yourself stand out.

+### level three escape

+- This is when you plan to cut all ties and apparently vanish from the face of the earth.
+  - It s extremely difficult, often impossible, and resorted to only when all oterh options have been exhausted.
+- Before you go, pick up a copy of Frank Ahearn's book *How to Disappear*. which deals primarily with extreme situation.
+- If you can afford, it leave the country.
+  - Don't try to hide in Western Eurpoe or in any police state.
+  - A good choice might be one of the tax havens in order to minimize any requirements for filing a tax form.
+  - A court name chagne and new identity documents from another country will enable you to stay out of the international database at airports, seaports, train stations, etc.
+- However, no matter how much money you have, or in what part of the earth you live, if someone with unlimited funds (such as a government) is after you, you will sooner or later be caught.

+### leave the kids behind

+In any case, trying to escape from a criminally abusive person is fraught with danger.
+For that reason, document the abuses well beforehead and flee to a shelter with your children.
+Once there, make sure that a service on.
+The fact that you took yourself to a children's shelter or to a battered-woman's shelter will help establish your innocence in any allegations that surface later.

+### slow down any pursuit

+Plan your escape in advance.
+Confiscate any firearms they may have and get rid of them.
+Clean yout your bank accounts, scoop up anything small that you can later sell on Craigslist or use to get a loan at a pawn shop.
+Disable your ex's vehicle, but not by setting it on fire or crashing it somewhere.
+Do something that will not be obvious, such as puring long-grain rice into the radiator.

+Be sure not to do that in a garage, however, as the green fluid will slop out on the floor and give away the plan.
+So if that won't work, then take off the oil fillter cap and pour in as much sand as you can.

+On the other hand, if giving away your flight does not matter, then just cur every cable you can find under the hood.
+Or, drop a wrench accross the battery terminals and jump back.
+Or, remove the valva caps to flatten all four tires.
+Or if you're *really* mad, all of the above.

 ## Some thoughts

 ### Alternative Identity